Athletics

 SCHOOL PHYSICALS ARE NOT THE SAME AS SPORTS PHYSICALS - YOU MUST GET THE PIAA PACKET IN THE LINK ABOVE.

-If you plan on playing a sport in 2025-26 and cannot attend the free session by the district, you will need to take the packet to your own doctor at your own convenience.
+If you plan on playing a sport in 2026-27, and you were unable to participate in the free physicals, you will need to take the packet to your own doctor at your own convenience.
 Packets are available in the schools, or you can print your own above.
 Physicals must be dated after May 1st and are due two weeks prior to your child's first practice.
 It's strongly advised to get physicals done early and turned in at the athletic office to avoid any delays to your child's participation.
 You are strongly advised not to accept physical packets that the doctor's office will give you.
-They do not have the most updated versions, and this often leads to having to do the paperwork over again for the parents.
+They do not have the most up-to-date versions, and this often leads to having to do the paperwork over again for the parents.

 -